 - 1. Click Add Device - 2.
-In the Devices with access... dialog box select the desired device(s) and click OK.
+In the Devices with access... dialog box select the desired devices, and then click OK.

-Multiple devices may be selected using SHIFT + click and/or CTRL + click.
+NOTE: Multiple devices may be selected using SHIFT + click and/or CTRL + click.

 Delete a device from the list

 In the list of devices allowed to access this computer, select the device to be removed from the list, and then click Delete.